 The Bottom Line

 Cork is an excellent choice for homes and offices to add warmth, attractiveness, and comfort factor.

 However, the downside is that cork is relatively soft and will scratch faster.
-It’s essential to maintain the surface by refinishing it from time to time.
+So, it’s essential to maintain the surface by refinishing it from time to time.

-The good thing is you can paint, stain and varnish the corkboard flooring or walls to make them look nicer and to add a seal of the protective coating that lasts for years.
+The good thing is you can paint, stain, and varnish the corkboard flooring or walls to make them look nicer and add a seal of the protective coating that lasts for years.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

 He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
 Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.